The Handyguys Podcast - Working Together on that Honey Do List Home Energy Savings Tool tests

 T&P ValveThermocouple, Pilot and ignitionWhat are the key components of a hot water heater?
 How do you maintain the heater?
 Are there maintenance tips to prolong the life of our heater and avoid the expensive plumber bill?
 The Handyguys discuss these basic questions in the first half of the podcast.
 In addition to basic water heater maintenance, a sad story about an electrocution caused by a faulty water heater is discussed.

 The Handyguys also answer a couple listener questions about finicky gas hot water heaters with pilot lights that keep going out.
-Check out this weeks podcast on hot water heaters.
+Check out this week’s podcast on hot water heaters.

 As always – you can click on a thumbnail image for a full size view.
-If you like our podcasts please consider shopping in our Amazon store for your next online purchase or support our advertisers.
+If you like our podcasts please consider shopping in Amazon for your next online purchase or support our advertisers.
 Thanks – The Handyguys

-I heard some strange pinging noises coming from the basement the other day and was afraid it might be the hot water tank.
+1. I heard some strange pinging noises coming from the basement the other day and was afraid it might be the hot water tank.

 I have visions of it spewing out water (like our old one did) when I’m here by myself and I wont’ know what to do.
 I’ve read the emergency instructions on the tank…but in an emergency will I know what to do…LOL.